syedskm/IRIS/README.md

 **Jupyter Notebook:** For an interactive and reproducible development environment.

-**Project Structure**
-The repository is organized to be clean and easy to navigate.

-.
-├── notebooks/
-│   └── IRIS.ipynb   # Main Jupyter Notebook with all the code
-├── data/
-│   └── iris.csv                  # The Iris dataset
-├── README.md                     # This file

 ## Results
 After training and evaluating multiple models, the Support Vector Machine (SVM) classifier achieved the highest accuracy.